Thredbo, New South Wales: Gunbarrel Express chairlift

 The Gunbarrel Express is a detachable quad chairlift in Thredbo.
 It runs from the Friday Flat beginners area to a point on The Traverse trail roughly halfway between the Central Spur and the Merritts Spur.
 The lift was constructed in 1988 as part of a thirty million (Australian) dollar investment in the mountain by its new owners, Amalgamated Holdings Limited.
 It is unique in Thredbo in that it crosses over other lifts, namely the Easy Does It fixed-grip quad and the Merritts fixed-grip double.
 This chairlift provides good access to a variety of runs and is convenient to the Woodridge and Friday Flat lodges, as well as major carparks.

 Two runs, The Glades and Pegasus, run underneath the higher part of the Gunbarrel Express, with the former running into the latter.
 The lower half is significantly steeper, with many concealed obstacles, including a creek.
-It often suffers from only partial cover and is out-of-bounds for most of the season with it only opening up after significant snowfall.
+Pegasus often suffers from only partial snow cover and is out-of-bounds for most of the season, only opening after significant snowfall.